fkingnel/Bluetooth_Jammer_OLED/README.md

 It has a big range (over 30Meters+ - may vary on your antenna and hardware setup!) on newest Bluetooth versions with casual 2.4GHz antennas, you can easily increase this as well by taking some simple "bigger" router antennas.
 An amplifier (2.4GHz) may be a good option too!

 Remember that jamming is illegal and should not be used with malicious intent!"
--@emensta

----
+<p align="center">-@emensta</p>

 ## Demonstration Video

 https://github.com/user-attachments/assets/f5e9a63b-46d5-453c-8dd0-330a347de92a